t2013anurag/transaction/README.md

 method | params | description
 |:-:|---|---
-start!  | - | moves to status `processing` from `queued`. finish! | (status='success', clear=false) | moves to the passed status (default: `success`). `clear = true` destroys the entry from redis cache. clear!  | - | destroys the current entry from redis cache. refresh! | - | sync current instance transaction with latest cache (Other instance of transaction initiated with same transaction id can update the attributes.
+start!  | - | moves to status `processing` from `queued`.
+Publishes `{message: Processing}` to pubsub client if enabled. finish! | (status: 'success', clear: false, data: {}) | moves to the passed status (default: `success`).
+Any additional data passed is merged with default `{message: 'Done}'`. `clear = true` destroy the transaction entry from Redis cache. clear!  | - | destroys the current entry from Redis cache. refresh! | - | sync current instance transaction with the latest cache (Other instance of a transaction initiated with same transaction id can update the attributes.
 Hence `refresh!` is required.). update_status | status | moves to the passed status.
-Raises `'Invalid Status'` error if status is not in one of the **Accepted statuses** defined above. update_attributes | options = {} | merges the passed options hash to the current attributes object.
-Raises `ArgumentError` if invalid type is passed in options.
+Raises `'Invalid Status'` error if the status is not in one of the **Accepted statuses** defined above. update_attributes | options = {} | merges the passed options hash to the current attributes object. trigger_event! | data = {} | publishes the data via pubsub.
+Current `status` along with-param data is published(Note: Pubsub client needs to be configured.)

 ### Ex 1: Simple transaction